danakj/danakj.github.io/_posts/2022-12-31-why-subspace.md

 The Rust static analysis that produces memory safety is able to do so through local analysis of a single function at a time.
 This is the only approach that scales and can fit in developers heads.
-Any by requiring functions to depend only on local knowledge, this also benefits developers.
+And by requiring functions to depend only on local knowledge, this also benefits developers.
 Humans are more likely to make mistakes if they have to understand state or requirements far from the code they are changing.
-New developers to a codebase will have know that such things even exist to look out for.
+New developers to a codebase will have to know that such things even exist to look out for.

 #### New code is worth addressing